+(2) Exceptional circumstances may justify granting of a listing, notwithstanding minimum requirements - generally an affiliation with established business and/or exceptionally strong financial position is required.

+(3) (2), as well as for granting Exempt status.
+Special purpose issuers are generally considered on an exceptional basis.

-- [1] Generally includes companies engaged in hardware, software, telecommunications, data communications, information technology and new technologies that are not currently profitable or able to forecast profitability. - (2) Applicants should file a complete set of forecast financial statements covering the current and/or next fiscal year (on a quarterly basis).
-Forecasts must be accompanied by an independent auditor's opinion that the forecast complies with the CICA Auditing Standards for future-oriented financial information.
-Applicants should have at least six months of operating history. - [3] Under certain circumstances, deferred development charges or other intangible assets can be included in net tangible asset calculations. - [4] Companies with less than \$2 million in net tangible assets may qualify for listing if the earnings and cash flow requirements for senior companies are met. - (5) "G&A" means general and administration expenses. - (6) A quarterly projection of sources and uses of funds, for the relevant period, including related assumptions signed by the CFO must be submitted.
-Projection should exclude uncommitted payments from third parties or other contingent cash receipts.
-R&D issuers should exclude cash flows from future revenues. - Exceptional circumstances may justify granting of a listing, notwithstanding minimum requirements generally an affiliation with established business and/or exceptionally strong financial position is required. - (8) [7], as well as for granting Exempt status.
-Special purpose issuers are generally considered on an exceptional basis. - [9] "Advanced stage of development or commercialization," generally restricted to historical revenues from the issuer's current business or contracts for future sales.
-Other factors may also be considered. - (10) Other relevant factors may also be considered.
+(4) Applicants should file a complete set of forecast financial statements covering the current and/or next fiscal year (on a quarterly basis).
+Forecasts must be accompanied by an auditor's opinion that the forecast complies with the CICA Auditing Standards for future-oriented financial information.
+Applicants should have at least six months of operating history.

+(5) Under certain circumstances, deferred development charges or other intangible assets can be included in net tangible asset calculations.

+(6) Companies with less than CS2 million in net tangible assets may qualify for listing if the earnings and cash flow requirements for senior companies are met.

+"G&A" means general and administration expenses.

+(8) A quarterly projection of sources and uses of funds, for the relevant period, including related assumptions signed by the CFO must be submitted.
+Projection should exclude uncommitted "Advanced stage of development or commercialization," generally restricted to historical revenues from the issuer's main business or contracts for future sales.
+Other factors may also be
-The foregoing is a summary of the applicable listing requirements only.
-For detailed listing requirements, refer to the TSX Company Manual which is available at www.tsx.com.

-Listing Requirements for Industrial, Technology, Life Sciences and Real Estate Companies
+(9) considered

+(10) Other relevant factors may also be considered.

+LISTING REQUIREMENTS FOR INDUSTRIAL, TECHNOLOGY AND RESEARCH & DEVELOPMENT COMPANIES